Article

 What You Should Do Today

-With three TPS deadlines hitting this week, here is the priority checklist:
+With multiple TPS deadlines passed or approaching, here is the priority checklist:

-2. Check USCIS for updated guidance.
-Court orders can be extended at the last minute.
-Visit the USCIS TPS pages for Syria, Burma, Haiti, Ethiopia, and South Sudan, and Somalia regularly.
+2. Check USCIS for updated guidance daily.
+Court orders can be extended at the last minute — and several deadlines have just passed.
+Visit the USCIS TPS pages for Syria, Burma, Haiti, Ethiopia, South Sudan, and Somalia for the latest.

 Need Help Managing TPS Reverifications?